-25. Mode of making searches and arrest.- The provisions of the Code of Criminal Procedure, 1898, except those of section 103, shall, mutatis mutandis, apply to all searches and arrests in so far as they are not inconsistent with the provisions of sections 20, 21, 22 and 23 to all warrants issued and arrests and searches made under these sections.
+25. Mode of making searches and arrest.-The provisions of the Code of Criminal Procedure, 1898, except those-of section 103, shall, mutatis mutandis, apply to all searches and arrests in so far as they are not inconsistent with the provisions of sections 20, 21, 22 and 23 to all warrants issued and arrests and searches made under these sections. .

-26. Punishment for vexatious entry, search, seizure or arrest.- Any person empowered under section 20 or section 21 who-
+26. Punishment for vexatious entry, search, seizure or arrest.-Any person empowered under section 20 or section 21 who-

-(a) without reasonable grounds of suspicion, enters or searches, or causes to be entered or searched, any building, place, premises or conveyance;
+(a) without reasonable grounds of suspicion, enters or searches, or causes to -be entered or searched, any building, place, premises or conveyance ;

-(b) vexatiously and unnecessarily seizes the property of any person on the pretence of seizing or searching for any narcotic drug, psychotropic substance, controlled substance or any other article or document relating to any offence under this Act; and shall be punished with imprisonment for a term which may extend to three years and shall also be liable to fine which may extend to twenty-five thousand rupees.
+(b) vexatiously and unnecessarily seizes the property of any person on the pre-tence of seizing or searching for any narcotic drug, psychotropic substance, controlled substance or any other article or dgcument relating to any offence under this Act ; and :

+(c) vexatiously and unnecessarily detains, searches or arrests any person, shall-be punished with imprisonment for a term which may extend to three years and shall also be liable to fine which may extend to twenty-five thousand rupees.